mathyingulu1/MathyBooksStore/MathyBooksStore/README.txt

 12:07 im gonna modify the ProductVM class so it is public and install the Ms.AspNetCore.Mvc.ViewFeaturespackage.
 12:12 errors again arghh,...tired of this errors honestly

-2021-11-24 im still tryna fix the errors I made and I can't find my project on Github, arghhh...
+2021-11-24 10:10 im still tryna fix the errors I made and I can't find my project on Github, arghhh...
+10;14 I was adding the productRepository.cs and Iproductrepository in the Repository file but you knw what...?
+10;15 still getting errors because this is not my original file 10:16 I had my original file in github but couldn't load all the the projects I don't get it